bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 In the following section, we'd like to give you a few use cases when to use our `Gradle Runner` and `Android Build` Steps and what the major differences are.

-`Gradle Runner` Step:
+`Gradle Runner` Step: more complex, can be used to run any gradle related tasks, it performs whatever task you input. can run any gradle task

-* Config
+* **Config**

   Optional path to the gradle build file to use
   Gradle task to run
   gradlew file path

-* Export Config
+* **Export Config**

   APK, TEST APK, Mapping file include filter input fields

-* Debug
+* **Debug**

   Set the additional cache
   Additional options for gradle call

-`Android Build` Step:
+`Android Build` Step: android steps are alsmost same as gradle runner but here you need to config this step as you config your project in android studio. more a reflection of configuration/development  of android studio UI. you can only build with this step, can only work with assemble beginning tasks.
+Lint-lint kezdetu task, unit testnel a test kezdeto taskokat.

-* Project location Module Variant
+* **Project location Module Variant**
-* Option
+* **Option**

   APK location pattern
   Set the level of cache
   Additional Gradle Arguments

+## when running more tasks at the same time - gradle runner task inputba tobbet is fel tudok vinni: \``l debug assembedebug android test``

+gradle runner outputs two apk paths in this case and can be used in virtual device testing.

+android build - simlpler ux.

 ## About Gradle tasks

 [Gradle tasks](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html) are integral part of Gradle build script.
 They perform actions that are needed to build a project.
-Y**ou can define tasks specific to your project or use the default ones.** A `gradle` task is a process you can run with `gradle`.
-You can run these tasks by running `gradle TASK-TO-RUN` in your Command Line / Terminal.
+Y**ou can define tasks specific to your project or use the default ones (any takss can be used that are defined in  in gradle build files).** A `gradle` task is a process you can run with `gradle` **command?**.
+You can run these tasks by running `gradle TASK-TO-RUN` in your Command Line / Terminal. (all tasks can be run not just the defaults but whichever are listed in the file above)

-A standard Android Gradle project includes a lot of tasks by default such as:
+A most common Android Gradle project includes a lot of tasks by default such as:

 * `androidDependencies` - displays the Android dependencies of the project.
 * `assemble` - assembles all variants of all applications and secondary packages.
 * `assembleAndroidTest` - assembles all the Test applications.
 * `clean` - deletes the build directory.

+at bitrise we use and run gradlew. users project has a `gradlew` which means when you generate a new android project Gradle has a given version and gradle wrapper puts this version Gradle version into my project.

-### How to get the list of available Gradle tasks in your project
+### How to get the list of available Gradlew tasks in your project

-To get the basic task list, call `gradle tasks` in your Android app's directory.
-When running `gradle tasks`, you'll get a list of available Gradle tasks in the format:
+To get the basic task list, call `gradlew tasks` in your Android app's directory.
+When running `gradlew tasks`, you'll get a list of available Gradle tasks in the format:

-    $ gradle task
+    $ ./gradlew tasks

     :tasks